kaushik2901/deep-research-assistant/IDEA.md

-# Deep Research Agent - Project Vision
+# Deep Research Assistant - Project Vision

 ## Core Concept

-The Deep Research Agent is an AI-powered research assistant that transforms the way people conduct comprehensive research.
+The Deep Research Assistant is an AI-powered research assistant that transforms the way people conduct comprehensive research.
 Instead of manually searching, filtering, and synthesizing information from multiple sources, users can describe their research needs in natural language and let the agent handle the complex process of gathering, organizing, and presenting relevant information.

 ## Problem Statement